Thursday, September 10, 2009

 In this photo, you can see the damage done to the belayer's hands.
 The belayer is right-handed, thus the brake-hand (the right hand) is seen on the left side of this photo.
 Interestingly, the brake hand suffered less damage than the guide-hand.

 The most perverse aspect of this story is that the belayer, who will not climb to this day, blames herself for the accident.
 She feels that she nearly killed her climbing partner.
-In truth, the more experienced climbing partner never should have placed her in this position in the first place--there are basic tools and techniques which would have averted the accident.
+In truth, she did not need to be placed in this position in the first place--there are basic tools and techniques which would have averted the accident.

 The most important lesson that can be learned from this case is : always use reliable back-ups to the belayer.
 Reliable back-ups include a back-up belayer who attentively holds the break-end of the rope, blocking knots in the brake-end of the rope, and mechanical-assist belay devices like the Gri-Gri.
 In this situation, it is very likely that the injuries suffered by the belayer would have been avoided had she been using any one of these three back-ups.